 Super thanks Barbara!
 Will definitely utilise this in my new entrants class.Teacher

 Go for a woolly sock walk to find seeds in the long grass!

 Read Sam and Dave dig a hole and then dig a hole!
 Check out the soil.
 Observe it like a scientist.
 What does it tell us?

-For more PLD to support teaching junior science, check out the webinars Chemistry in the primary classroom, Chemistry made simple – atoms, Chemistry made simple – properties of matter and Kitchen science.
+For more PLD to support teaching junior science, check out the webinars What does the Hub look like in the classroom?, Chemistry in the primary classroom, Chemistry made simple – atoms, Chemistry made simple – properties of matter and Kitchen science.